oracle/terraform-provider-oci/website/docs/d/analytics_analytics_instance_private_access_channel.html.markdown

 The following arguments are supported:

-* `analytics_instance_id` - (Required) The OCID of the AnalyticsInstance.
+* `analytics_instance_id` - (Required) The OCID of the Analytics instance.
-* `private_access_channel_key` - (Required) The unique identifier key of the Private Access Channel.
+* `private_access_channel_key` - (Required) The unique identifier key of the private access channel.

 ## Attributes Reference

 The following attributes are exported:

-* `display_name` - Display Name of the Private Access Channel.
+* `display_name` - Display name of the private access channel.
-* `egress_source_ip_addresses` - The list of IP addresses from the customer subnet connected to private access channel, used as a source Ip by Private Access Channel for network traffic from the AnalyticsInstance to Private Sources.
+* `egress_source_ip_addresses` - List of IP addresses from the customer subnet connected to the private access channel, used as a source IP by the private access channel for network traffic from the Analytics instance to the private sources.
-* `ip_address` - IP Address of the Private Access channel.
+* `ip_address` - IP address of the private access channel.
-* `key` - Private Access Channel unique identifier key.
+* `key` - Private access channel unique identifier key.
-* `network_security_group_ids` - Network Security Group OCIDs for an Analytics instance.
+* `network_security_group_ids` - Network Security Group OCIDs for the Analytics instance.
-* `private_source_dns_zones` - List of Private Source DNS zones registered with Private Access Channel, where datasource hostnames from these dns zones / domains will be resolved in the peered VCN for access from Analytics Instance.
-Min of 1 is required and Max of 30 Private Source DNS zones can be registered.
+* `private_source_dns_zones` - List of private source DNS zones registered with the private access channel.
+The datasource hostnames from these DNS zones / domains will be resolved in the peered VCN for access from  the Analytics instance.
+Minimum 1 private source is required.
+Maximum 30 private source DNS zones can be registered.
-	* `description` - Description of private source dns zone.
+	* `description` - Description of the private source DNS zone.
-	* `dns_zone` - Private Source DNS Zone.
-Ex: example-vcn.oraclevcn.com, corp.example.com.
+	* `dns_zone` - Private source DNS zone.
+For example: example-vcn.oraclevcn.com, corp.example.com.
-* `private_source_scan_hosts` - List of Private Source DB SCAN hosts registered with Private Access Channel for access from Analytics Instance.
+* `private_source_scan_hosts` - List of private source database SCAN hosts registered with the private access channel for access from the Analytics instance.
-	* `description` - Description of private source scan host zone.
+	* `description` - Description of private source SCAN host zone.
-	* `scan_hostname` - Private Source Scan hostname.
-Ex: db01-scan.corp.example.com, prd-db01-scan.mycompany.com.
+	* `scan_hostname` - Private source SCAN hostname.
+For example: db01-scan.corp.example.com, prd-db01-scan.mycompany.com.
-	* `scan_port` - Private Source Scan host port.
-This is the source port where SCAN protocol will get connected (e.g. 1521).
+	* `scan_port` - Private source SCAN host port.
+This is the source port where the SCAN protocol connects (for example, 1521).
-* `subnet_id` - OCID of the customer subnet connected to private access channel.
+* `subnet_id` - OCID of the customer subnet connected to the private access channel.
-* `vcn_id` - OCID of the customer VCN peered with private access channel.
+* `vcn_id` - OCID of the customer VCN peered with the private access channel.